 Brian Rutledge is Central Flyway Conservation Strategy and Policy Advisor.
 He has served as an instructor and interpreter since childhood, leading Eco-tours to many corners of the globe.
 Brian brings a wealth of knowledge of non-profit organizations and conservation to the Audubon team.
 He served for five years as the President/Chief Executive Officer of Zoo New England and was Executive Director of the Maryland Zoological Society for thirteen years.
 He has designed and developed entertaining and exciting exhibits, interpretive graphics, and innovative, interactive devices for the general public.
 For many years, Brian and his wife Kathleen have made their permanent home on the Front Range of the Rockies.
 Fascination with cutting horses, sled dogs and cattle has melded well with their love of the outdoors.

-Dusty Downey is a Senior Regional Community Naturalists and Education Manager for Audubon Rockies.
+Dusty Downey is a Senior Regional Community Naturalists and helps manage the Conservation Ranching Program for Audubon Rockies.
 He was born and raised on a ranch in Northeast Wyoming and graduated from the University of Wyoming with a Bachelor of Science degree in Biology.
 After college, he worked a variety of jobs including ground fish observer in Alaska's Bering Sea, biological technician for the U.S. Forest Service in the Greater Yellowstone, and marine biology instructor on Catalina Island.
 Before coming to Audubon in 2005, Dusty was involved with the direction and coordination of education programs at the Louisiana Universities Marine Consortium and served as the Education Coordinator of the Cache Creek Nature Preserve in Woodland, CA. Dusty is also a Wilderness EMT who teaches classes for the Wilderness Medicine Institute of NOLS.
 Dusty is a certified interpretive guide through NAI, serves on the Wyoming Association for Environmental Education (WAEE) board, is an advisor for the University of Wyoming's WYOBIO program, and is a member of the North American Association for Environmental Education (NAAEE).
 The Community Naturalist Program recently received the Outstanding Service to EE by an Organization at the Local Level award from NAAEE.

 Jacelyn Downey is as a Senior Regional Community Naturalist and Education Programs Manager for Audubon Rockies.
 She graduated from UC Santa Barbara with a Bachelor of Science degree in aquatic biology.
 Jacelyn began her career in marine science as an educator and aquarist at places such as The Catalina Island Marine Institute and Audubon Aquarium of the Americas.
 Once in Wyoming, Jacelyn focused on the sagebrush sea and has been working towards getting youth and families outdoors.
 Jacelyn is a board member for Wyoming's Wildlife and Natural Resource trust fund.
 The Wyoming Wildlife and Natural Resource Trust Board is appointed by the Governor from each of the state's nine judicial districts.
 Members reflect a broad spectrum of interests and experience, and represent wildlife, agriculture, industry, sportsmen, and tourism.
 Jacelyn is also the chair of the Small Acreage Issue Team whose mission is to create a culture of stewardship among land managers by promoting sustainable practices which enhance the ecological, economic, and social aspects of the land and its people.
 She also serves as treasurer of Wyoming Project Learning Trees' Steering Committee and recently became a City Partner with Flying WILD, a program that helps teachers use birds to engage kids in science.
 She was honored as one of ten outstanding educators in the nation by Project Learning Tree in 2011.
 Jacelyn is a Together Green Fellow where she worked on her citizen science project encouraging rural community members to volunteer to band birds at MAPS bird banding stations.
 Jacelyn won National Audubon's highest education award, the Tamar Chotzen award, in 2015.